-There will be an in-person orientation for both students and families Thursday, July 17 (starting at 9:30 am) - Friday, July 18 (ending by 5:30 pm) on the UW-Madison campus.
+There will be an in-person orientation for both students and families July 18 (starting at 9:30 am)- July 19 (ending by 5:30 pm), 2024 on the UW-Madison campus.
 Students are required to attend.
 A schedule will be provided in June.
-You will learn more about the program and be encouraged to ask questions about your year abroad.
+You will learn more about the program and have the opportunity to ask questions about your year abroad.
 You will be responsible for arranging your own transportation to and from the UW-Madison campus.
-Lodging for students the evening of July 17 will be provided.
-This orientation will be led by IAP, academic advisors, campus partners, and FIE representatives.
-Parents will be invited to some sessions on both days but housing will not be provided for them.
-This orientation takes the place of SOAR and you do not need to sign up for a SOAR session.
+Lodging for students the evening of July 18 will be provided.
+This orientation will be led by IAP, the Program Leader, campus partners, and FIE representatives.

-Before and after the orientation, you will receive emails at your wisc.edu account from both FIE and UW-Madison sharing more details.
-Please remove any junk mail settings that may block FIE or UW-Madison emails.
+Before and after the orientation, you will receive emails from both FIE and UW-Madison sharing more details.
+Please remove any junk mail settings that may block FIE or UW-Madison emails and be sure to check the email account for the address you gave.